brianellis12/452-Project-Profolio/README.md

 The purpose of this application is not necessarily educational or research-based.
 Instead, it is a simple and enjoyable way of viewing information about the world.

 ## Features
-- A map to explore terrian and select locations
+- A map to explore different areas and select locations
 - A list of various groups of data to view, such as income, ancestry, and occupations.
 - A list of dropdowns of the different sections within that group, for example income level based on education.
 - A table of data specific to each section, ex.
 "Percentage of workers making $40,000-$60,000 with a high school degree.